miunidll/miunidll/README.md

 # About me

-Hi, my name is Daniel, Also known as miuni_, and i'm a 15 year old dev from Israel.\n I code in C#, Java, HTML, MySql, Python, PHP, and a little bit of C.
+Hi, my name is Daniel, Also known as miuni_, and i'm a 15 year old dev from Israel.
+I code in C#, Java, HTML, MySql, Python, PHP, and a little bit of C.

 ## Projects